biometrixtech/plans/documentation/api.md

 <!-- * `severity` __should__ be an integer 0, 1, 3 or 5 indicating the severity of the pain/soreness -->
 <!-- * `movement` __should__ be an integer 0, 1, 3 or 5 indicating how much movement is restricted  -->
 * `side` __should__ be an integer, either 0 (both sides/non-bilateral), 1 (left) or 2 (right)
-* `tight` __should__ be an integer 1-10 indicating the level of tightness felt.
+* `tight` __should__ be an integer (1-10) indicating the severity of tightness felt.
 If not reported, it should be null
-* `knots` __should__ be an integer 1-10 indicating the level of knots felt.
+* `knots` __should__ be an integer (1-10) indicating the severity of discomfort caused by knots, tigger points, and musclular adhesions felt.
 If not reported, it should be null.
 It should only be available for muscles.
-* `ache` __should__ be an integer 1-10 indicating the level of ache felt.
+* `ache` __should__ be an integer (1-10) indicating the severity of discomfort felt described as an ache, dull, or sore, indicating inflammation and muscle spasms are likely present.
 If not reported, it should be null
-* `sharp` __should__ be an integer 1-10 indicating the level of sharpness felt.
+* `sharp` __should__ be an integer (1-10) indicating the severity of discomfort felt described as sharp, acute, shooting, indicating that inflammation and muscle spasms are likely present.
 If not reported, it should be null
 <!-- * `pain` __should__ be a boolean to indicate whether it's pain or soreness. -->
 <!-- * `status` __should__ be a string representing the historical soreness status if one was received.
 Optional for soreness but required for clear candidates. -->